Pythonidae: Reproduction

 Pythons are oviparous.
 This sets them apart from the family Boidae (boas), most of which bear live young (ovoviviparous).
 After they lay their eggs, females typically incubate them until they hatch.
 This is achieved by causing the muscles to "shiver", which raises the temperature of the body to a certain degree, and thus that of the eggs.
 Keeping the eggs at a constant temperature is essential for healthy embryo development.
 During the incubation period, females do not eat and leave only to bask to raise their body temperature.

 Captivity

 Most species in this family are available in the exotic pet trade.
 However, caution must be exercised with the larger species, as they can be dangerous; rare cases of large specimens killing their owners have been documented.

 Taxonomy

 Obsolete classification schemes—such as that of Boulenger (1890)—place pythons in Pythoninae, a subfamily of the boa family, Boidae.
-However, despite a superficial resemblance to boas, pythons are more closely related to sunbeam snakes (Xenopeltis) and the Mexican burrowing python (Loxocemus).
+However, despite a superficial resemblance to boas, pythons are more closely related to the sunbeam snakes (Xenopeltis) and the Mexican burrowing python (Loxocemus).